 Are you confused between body butter vs lotion?
 Or lotion vs cream?
-Learn the difference between lotion, cream, body butter, balms, and salves, plus tips on making your own easy and effective DIY moisturizers at home.
+Learn the difference between body butter and lotion, cream, balms, and salves.
+Plus tips on making your own easy and effective DIY moisturizers at home.

 You’re excited to start making your own DIY lotion at home… or at least you were excited.
 Now?
 You feeling confused, overwhelmed, and are ready to forget the whole handmade lotion idea entirely.

 Because, after scouring the internet for a good homemade lotion recipe, holy smokes!

 There are so many options: lotion or lotion bars?
 Whipped body butter or cream?
 Is there any difference between them, and how do you know which is right for you?